Online Learning at Reynolds

 Are you ready for Online Learning?

-All students who are new to online classes are expected to complete the Orientation to Learning Online available at www.go2reynolds.com before the start of their first online course(s).
+All students who are new to online classes have the option to complete the Orientation to Learning Online available at www.go2reynolds.com before the start of their first online course(s).
 The Orientation to Learning Online is a unique orientation module that prepares students for learning at a distance.
 Please note this is not a required course for online students, whether new or returning, but rather offered as an option for students to prepare for their time at Reynolds.

 You can complete the Orientation at your own pace.
 The orientation helps you to understand how typical online courses are structured, paced, and facilitated to prepare you for learning at a distance.